docarray/docarray/docs/user_guide/storing/index_in_memory.md

     assert 'I am the first version' in doc.text
 ```

-Then, let's update all of the text of this documents and re-index them:
+Then, let's update all of the text of these documents and re-index them:
 ```python
 for i, doc in enumerate(docs):
     doc.text = f'I am the second version of Document {i}'